 Jed is a 40-year-old man.
 He is part of a theatre group, loves going to see plays and loves anything theatrical.
 Jed has down syndrome.

-Jed is very sure of some of the decisions that he makes and needs assistance to make decisions in relation to other areas of live.
+Jed is very sure of some of the decisions that he makes but needs assistance to make decisions in relation to other areas of life.
 He cannot manage his own money.